fatjan/fatjan/README.md

 - 💻 Software Developer
 - 🌱 Currently learning Algorithm and Data Structure using Python
 - 📫 How to reach me: fatma.janna.utp@gmail.com
+- 💬 Ask me about how to get a job in tech industry, how to apply for masters degree with scholarship
 - 😄 Pronouns: she/her

 ## Skills